Captain John Smith

 Smith said the company did no better ”nor did they convert any of those we sent them to England for that purpose”

 Ratcliff- installed Archer as council member without authority to do so and against the rules and fellow councilor Martin’s objection.
 Ratcliff prosecuted and aided Archer’s designs.

 Wingfield- weak leader too concerned with class and his own pot of food.
 Was removed as President of the council, confined aboard the ship, ordered to pay restitution to Smith for falsely accusing him of mutiny on the trip over, and was sent back to England.

 Gabriel Archer- the always ambitious deceitful author of factions.
 Came up with a biblical reason for ordering Smith to be hung because he lost some men on a trading mission. (the loss of three men due to an ambush).

 Francis West- deserted leaving others to starve

 George Percy- was president during the starving time when the colonists were reduced from 500 to less than 60 in 7 months, due to Indian arrows if they left the fort, and starvation (lack of ability to gather food) if they stayed in the fort.
 Percy apparently suffered less during this starvation time than most others.
 This is probably because as President, he had the authority to kept a well stocked table for himself.
 August 9th, 1910, Percy led a surprise attack on a village.
-He did agreed to the murder of the chief of the Paspaha 's children and ordered the chief's wife slain.
+He did agreed to the murder of the chief of the Paspaha ‘s children and ordered the Queen slain.